-haamal $m \circ + \circ$ 0/22m2 metadata
+haamd $m \circ + \circ$ diima metadata mana and a second IIIELa. aump IIIELauala

 Writes simulation metadata into a file.

 Write out simulation and environment context metadata.

 Metadata is stored in form of key-value pairs in a JSON file and used to summarize the per-run simulation parameters so that they can be easily taken up by other scripts and stored in a database.